rohan-dhar/exun-dash/README.md

 <h1>Exun 2017 Registration</h1><br>
-Reg system in PHP for Exun 2017 regs. <br>
+Registration system for Exun 2017<br>

-To be shared ONLY with members authorized by the senior members.
+Developed on the LAMP/MAMP stack.
+Setup PHP and MySQL on Apache to run.